anatecture/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the Lab training

-I'm glad you are here.
-I plan to talk about ...
+I hope you get a lot out of this training time and use this site as reference pretty often.